fbu-aad/FBU-AAD-team-project/README.md

  * notifications to remind you to donate/save money for donation
  * user can message other charities and donators
  * charities to post/reach out to users
- * daily challenge: i.e. can you go without a cup of coffe
+ * daily challenge: i.e. can you go without a cup of coffee
+ * impact number increases on map icon
+ * animate maps line from user to charity & shows pin drop

 ## 2. Screen Archetypes